Attorney / Managing Partner

 Mr. Coram is licensed to practice law by the Supreme Court of Indiana, the Court of Appeals of District of Columbia, and the United States District Court, Northern and Southern District of Indiana.
 Mr. Coram is a member of Indianapolis Bar Association and the American Immigration Law Association.
 He is fluent in English, Arabic, and French and is conversational in Spanish.

 Diego Cubas is an Immigration Paralegal at Goren & Barreto, LLC.
-He recently attended the University of Kentucky in Lexington, where he earned a Bachelor of Arts in International Studies and Comparative Politics in Latin America.
+He attended the University of Kentucky in Lexington, where he earned a Bachelor of Arts in International Studies and Comparative Politics in Latin America.
 While in college, Diego conducted research on the issue of human trafficking in the state of Kentucky.
 After completing his undergraduate studies, Diego earned his Paralegal Certificate at George Mason University in Arlington, Virginia.

 Prior to joining the firm, Diego volunteered at Court Appointed Special Advocates (CASA) of Lexington, where he was an advocate for neglected and abused children.
 His role as an immigration paralegal and advocate has fueled his passion to one day become an attorney himself.
 Diego is multilingual and can speak Spanish, Italian, and English.